Find out all the amazing things to do in Bangkok with Bangkok Tour Guide…

 Things are costlier here as compared to the street market.
-You will find copies of handbags from luxury brands here.
+You will find some copies of handbags from luxury brands here.
 There are many soi(meaning lanes) here that you might feel lost for a minute, just keep track of the soi number to avoid it.
 It is a huge place and starts every day around 5 pm and closes around midnight.

-The area near the giant wheel is the area where you will find food stalls, rides, some games.
+The area near the giant wheel is the area where you will find food stalls, rides, and some games.

 Also, there is a big cosmetics shop with branded stuff.
 Check out this store as they run good offers at times.
 The store is on my left in the image below.
 I forgot its name.

 5. Chatuchak Market

-It is a weekend market wholesalers market with around 7000 stalls.
+It is a weekend wholesalers market with around 7000 stalls.
 You will find all kinds of stuff here like furniture, home decor, gardening stuff, cutlery, antiques, pet accessories and much more.

 It is a huge market and it is hardly possible to check out the complete market in a day.
 Do bargain and make sure that the products that you are buying are not damaged.
 Any valuable should definitely be checked for authenticity.
-You can’t trust the shopkeepers.
-Take care of your belongings.
+You can’t trust the shopkeepers and make sure to take care of your belongings.

 It is going to be hot, humid and crowded so come prepared.
 Wear light clothes and stay hydrated.
 Do carry cash because ATMs are hard to find.
 It is a good place to experience, just choose a good day to reach there.
 You can opt for a cab to make the trip easy and comfortable otherwise MRT is also an option.
 But I don’t prefer it as it will be a long and tiring day for you in the market so a head start with a cab will be better.